-There are a host of ways to explore the countryside, from camel cart, camel and elephant to bicycle or jeep.
+There are a host of ways to explore the countryside, from camel cart and camel to bicycle or jeep.
 Amanbagh organises a variety of safaris with different forms of transport including local camels, or even Amanbagh’s very own pet camel, Babu.
 Venture out by bicycle and discover the rural charm of the local villages and farming hamlets.
 Amanbagh also offers many walking trails ranging from easy valley excursions through rural villages to more challenging hikes high into the dramatic Aravalli Hills.
 These walks can be combined with our cultural trails and picnic lunches in spectacular locations.

 the sunset cow dust tour